 - Our industry-sponsored senior design program allows you to develop exciting solutions to real-world problems.
-Within the last year, senior design teams have developed a hand-powered grain processor to be used in Africa, a fuel-metering system for use in fuel-blend studies, a low-cost (under $10) easy-to-use leg brace for people in India, and a functional assault climbing device that can assist in assault and rescue climbing missions.
+Within the last year, senior design teams have developed a hand crank cycle for the Wounded Warrior Project, a fuel-metering system for use in fuel-blend studies, a low-cost (under $10) easy-to-use foot prosthetic brace for people in India, and a functional assault climbing device that can assist in assault and rescue climbing missions.

 - Our Computer Aided Engineering laboratory is unmatched in the nation.
 You’ll work with all four of the major design software platforms used in industry.

 - You’ll benefit from world-class facilities and resources in the Cuskie Design and Creativity Center and Rivard Center for Product Realization.

 - The Michigan Tech Aerospace Enterprise Team’s (whose satellite took first place in the 2011 University Nanosat Program competition) continue preparing for the launch into orbit in 2015.

 - Our state-of-the-art facilities include Microfluidic and Interfacial Transport, Advanced Automotive Engine, Advanced Space Propulsion, and Skeletal Tissue Mechanics and Mechanotransduction Labs.